Hydrocortisone – steroids are a short-term solution to a long-term problem.

-There is nothing more frustrating than when you have that itch that you just can’t scratch.
+I get it, I do.
+There’s nothing more frustrating than an itch that you can’t scratch.

-But I want to let you into a little secret; it’s a short-term solution to a long-term problem.
+The inflammation and scratching, they make it so easy to reach for that tube of hydrocortisone cream.
+But I want to let you into a little beauty secret; it’s a short-term solution to a long-term problem.

 Steroids are hormones that decrease inflammation; they act on the body’s immune cells.